 Leaking Toilets Can Be a Real Problem

-Apart from simply being annoying, a toilet that continually leaks into the bowl wastes copious amounts of water.
-Another issue that arises when the system leaks are it makes it harder to get a full flush when you do use the toilet.
-The cistern won’t be completely full and will lack pressure when you press the flush button.
-A toilet with a major leak likely won’t flush at all.
+Apart from simply being annoying, a toilet continually leaks into the bowl and wastes copious amounts of water.
+Another issue when the system leaks is, making it harder to get a full flush when you use the toilet.
+The toilet cistern won’t be completely full and will lack pressure when you press the flush button.
+A toilet leak likely won’t flush at all.

-This is very unhygienic and could also lead to a clogged toilet bowl or, worse still, a blockage further along in the sewer pipe.
+This is very unhygienic and could lead to a clogged toilet bowl or, worse still, a blockage further along the sewer pipe.

 Water Leaks Are Not Eco-Friendly

-Water conservation in Australia is all about preserving our precious water supplies, especially during times of extensive drought.
-Wasted water is simply not eco-friendly and does nothing to help the environment or the preservation of water.
+Water conservation in Australia is all about preserving our precious water supplies, especially during extensive droughts.
+Wasted water is simply not eco-friendly plumbing and does nothing to help the environment or preserve water.

 Having those water leaks fixed is a positive step to ensure natural water reserves remain plentiful.
-A dripping tap or leaking faucet may only seem like an annoyance, but all that water down the drain could have been reserved for more practical use.
+A leaking tap or leaking faucet may only seem annoying, but all that water down the drain could have been reserved for more practical use.

 Common Leaks Around The House

-The most common reason a tap will drip or leak is due to a worn rubber tap washer.
+The most common reason a tap will drip, or leak is due to a worn rubber tap washer.
 Over time these become brittle and can crack, break apart or go out of shape.
 The end result is an ineffective seal.
-The solution is to replace the tap washer or call a professional to do it.
+The solution is to replace the tap washer or call a professional.